Canada’s electoral encyclopedia

 100.0%

 This table counts the number of persons elected to a legislature.
-A person elected to more than one legislature is counted for each one, but the total is then ajusted.
+A person elected to more than one legislature is counted for each one.
+Similarly, a person elected to federal seats in different provinces — a recent example: Pierre Poilievre in Ontario and Alberta — is counted for each province.
+However, the overall total is then ajusted.

-While the relatively small number elected women is glaring, it is interesting to note that most of them (84.2%) are still alive compared to the average (31.8%).
-Even though women have had the right to vote for a bit more than a century in most jurisdictions, they only started to be elected in more significant numbers to legislative assemblies in the 1980s, and parity with men is still very far from being achieved.
+The small number of elected women is glaring, but it is interesting to note that most of them (84.3%) are still alive compared to the average (30.5%).
+Even though most Canadian women have had the right to vote for a century, they only started to be elected in more significant numbers to legislative assemblies in the 1980s, and parity with men is mostly still far from being achieved.

 Pub.: 12 Nov 2022 08:02